upliftedl/IP-Geolocation-Finder/README.md

 Edit
 Enter an IP address (or leave blank for your own IP): 8.8.8.8

-🌐 IP Address: 8.8.8.8
+🌐 IP Address   : 8.8.8.8
-📍 Location: Mountain View, California, US
+📍 Location     : Mountain View, California, US
-🗺️ Coordinates: 37.4056, -122.0775
+🗺️  Coordinates  : 37.4056, -122.0775
-🏢 Organization: AS15169 Google LLC
+🏢 Organization : AS15169 Google LLC
-⌛ Timezone: America/Los_Angeles
+⌛ Timezone     : America/Los_Angeles
 ⚠️ Legal Disclaimer
 This tool is intended for educational and ethical OSINT usage only.
-Data is fetched from ipinfo.io, which provides publicly accessible metadata.
+Information is sourced from ipinfo.io, which provides publicly accessible IP metadata.

-Please do not use this tool for:
+Do not use this tool for:

-Any activity that violates privacy
+Activities that violate privacy or data protection laws

-Actions breaching terms of service
+Breaches of terms of service

-Any unlawful or malicious purposes
+Any unlawful, unethical, or malicious purposes

 📄 License
-This project is licensed under the MIT License.
+Licensed under the MIT License.

 💡 Powered By
-ipinfo.io API — Free for up to 50,000 requests per month.
+🌐 ipinfo.io API — Free tier supports up to 50,000 requests/month.